List of Craig of the Creek characters: Kelsey Pokoly

 Kelsey Pokoly is a 9-year-old girl with red hair who is one of Craig's friends.
 She is always seen wearing a cape.
 She has a pet parakeet, which she identifies as a falcon, named Mortimor who is usually perched on top of her head.
 Kelsey is adventurous and tends to be overly dramatic.
 She has internal narrations that the others are seemingly aware of.
 She is raised by her single widower father.
 Though she apparently won't admit it, Kelsey seems to slightly suffer from loneliness due to always being home alone without any parents to watch her for a long time.
 In "Body Swap", she openly expresses interest in having siblings to her father.
+In "The Invitation" Kelsey is revealed to be Hungarian after presenting a dish of Chicken paprikash.
 In "Doorway to Helen", it is revealed that Kelsey is Jewish.
 It is implied that her obsession with fantasy came from her mother, who died some time ago, and has been inspired to write her book called Robyn and the Snow Sword.
 In "The Other Side: The Tournament", she is revealed to be a fan of the show Steven Universe.

 Kelsey is under the belief that she is the lead hero in her own story and that one day her adventures will be written down.
 She carries a sword made from PVC pipe that was "bestowed" on her by a warehouse worker ironically named Piper.
 Despite it being a harmless blunt toy, it is shown to be very effective in combat, though it gets destroyed in "The Other Side" and rebuilt by "Camper on the Run".
 She wears a bluish-purple cape that she is seldom seen without and may have possibly come from her mother.
 Aside from that, Kelsey has a short temper and can be very feisty and curt in situations.
 From time to time, she has to be held back by Craig and J.P. whenever she begins to act out.
 In "Kelsey Quest", it is shown that whenever she is intimidated or put down, she can become self-degrading and her internal monologues begin to stall.
 Because of this, she needs the comfort and support of her friends.